-It was no longer enough just to write blogs about loosely related content or – essentially – glorified sales pitches.
+It was no longer enough just to write blogs about loosely related content.
 Effective content marketing would be measured by how useful the content was to the consumer.

 Whether or not it answered a question or addressed a need that was being asked through search.
 Google literally looks at the questions your customers are asking and then crawls your website – and every other website in your industry – to see if your content sufficiently answers that question.

 But it also changed the way content marketing as a discipline works.
 Up to then fire and forget content was perfectly acceptable.
 It could be quite relevant but it didn’t have to change minds or shape behaviour.

 Now it absolutely does.

 Content marketing needs to help every kind of customer at every stage of their buying journey not serve them a single three minute blog then abandon them to wander the internet.